-For non-automated systems (i.e. systems that do not communicate with an Alarm Receiving Centre) it is recommended a service by a competent provider is carried out every 12 months to comply with BS 5389-1 (the British Standard for Fire detection and fire alarm systems for buildings in non-domestic premises).
-BS 5389-1 outlines multiple recommendations for inspecting and testing these systems that all BAFE SP203-1 Registered Companies will be following.
+For fire detection and alarm systems it is recommended a service by a competent provider is carried out every 6 months to comply with BS 5839-1 (the British Standard for fire detection and fire alarm systems for buildings in non-domestic premises).
+BS 5839-1 outlines multiple recommendations for inspecting and testing these systems that all BAFE SP203-1 Registered Organisations will be following.

-The British Standard (BS 5839-1) states “It is essential that the system is subject to periodic inspection and servicing so that faults are identified, preventive measures can be taken to ensure the continued reliability of the system, false alarm problems are identified and suitably addressed, and the user is made aware of any changes to the building that affect the protection afforded by the system.
+The British Standard (BS 5839-1) states “It is essential that the system is subject to periodic inspection and servicing so that faults are identified, preventive measures can be taken to ensure the continued reliability of the system, false alarm problems are identified and suitably addressed, and the user is made aware of any changes to the building that affect the protection afforded by the system.” - BS 5839-1 Clause 45.1 (Commentary – Inspection and servicing).

 This is normally an outside fire alarm servicing organization; care needs to be taken to ensure that, if, for example, in-house employees are used for this task, they have equivalent competence to the technicians of a typical fire alarm servicing organization.
-Competence of a fire alarm servicing organization can be assured by the use of organizations that are third-party certificated, by a UKAS-accredited certification body, to carry out inspection and servicing of fire alarm systems.
+Competence of a fire alarm servicing organization can be assured by the use of organizations that are third-party certificated, by a UKAS-accredited certification body [such as a BAFE SP203-1 Registered Organisation], to carry out inspection and servicing of fire alarm systems.” - BS 5839-1 Clause 45.1 (Commentary – Inspection and servicing).

 Every effort is made to ensure that the information provided is accurate and up to date.